fluxcd/flux/site/using.md

 Actions triggered by a user through the Weave Cloud UI or the CLI `fluxctl` tool, can have the commit author information customized.
 This is handy for providing extra context in the notifications and history.
-Whether the customization is possible, depends on the Flux daemon (fluxd) `set-git-author` flag.
+Whether the customization is possible, depends on the Flux daemon (fluxd) `git-set-author` flag.
 If set, the commit author will be customized in the following way:

 ## Actions triggered through Weave Cloud